masiucd/new-born-rustling/README.md

 `Enums` allow you to define a type by enumerating its possible variants.
 It is very common to use `enums` for pattern matching in `rust`.
+`Enums` are great for defining types that can be one of a possible set of values.
+They can optionally hold extra data, and we can use match expressions to make decisions based on which variant we have, and use the patterns to destructor the values in the variants.
 `Rust’s` enums are most similar to algebraic data types in functional programming languages, such as F#, OCaml, and Haskell.
 An `Enum` is a a single type.
 That are fixed and describes a pattern, for example: